linorobot/linorobot2/README.md

     echo "export LINOROBOT2_LASER_SENSOR=rplidar" >> ~/.bashrc

 ### 2.1.
 URDF
-linorobot2_description package has parametized xacro files that can help you kickstart writing your URDF.
-Open up one of the <robot_type>.properties.urdf.xacro in [linorobot2_description/urdf](https://github.com/linorobot/linorobot2/tree/master/linorobot2_description/urdf) folder and change the values according to your robot's specification.
+[linorobot2_description](https://github.com/linorobot/linorobot2/tree/master/linorobot2_description) package has parametized xacro files that can help you kickstart writing your URDF.
+Open up one of the <your_robot_type>.properties.urdf.xacro in [linorobot2_description/urdf](https://github.com/linorobot/linorobot2/tree/master/linorobot2_description/urdf) folder and change the values according to your robot's specification.
 Build your workspace once you're done:

     cd <your_workspace>
     colcon build